 A dual core processor has two physical processor cores in a single chip, and theoretically should deliver twice the performance of a single core CPU when running multi-threaded applications.

 Quad core processors have four processors in a single chip.
 Performance, in theory, should be twice that of a dual core.

 Gaming (at the moment) - games are not multi-threading - they do not use 4 cores, they mainly use a single core, and sometimes they use two cores.
 If you are a gamer, it is recommended keeping up with the latest information from other Internet users, and to buy accordingly.

 Cache (pronounced cash) also impacts on performance, this is the amount of information a CPU is capable of "remembering" before it has to get the information again (lets call it very short term memory that will be forgotten eventually as the boss gets more work to do - it is something the boss knows at that specific time).
 The more cache a CPU has, the better it performs.

-A sample of Processors - Intel that this computer shop has on offer
+A sample of Processors: Intel CPU that this computer shop has on offer

-View all Processors - Intel by selecting one of the subcategories
+View all Processors: Intel CPU by selecting one of the subcategories